 Alternative Transportation Intern

-Qualifications: Strong oral and written communication skills, ability to manage multiple projects, exceptional attention to detail, data analysis skills, working knowledge of Microsoft Office suite and mapping software, ability to interact with public and staff in a professional manner.
-Prefer students with interest in biking, alternative transportation, and/or sustainability.
+Qualifications: Current University of Minnesota student (Undergraduate or Graduate) registered for 6 or more credit hours.
+Desire to learn and contribute to the learning of others.
+Strong oral and written communication skills, ability to manage multiple projects, exceptional attention to detail, data analysis skills, and ability to interact with clients and staff in a professional manner.

 Duties: Assist with the coordination and management of the bike program/ZAP! bike incentive program.
 Plan and staff events related to biking/alternative transportation.
 Plan and assist with/deliver bike/alternative transportation outreach and education events.
 Assist with special projects.